Skip to content

 Grade: A-plus

-This tells you the percentage of residents given antianxiety drugs.
-These medications are commonly given to residents experiencing depression or anxiety.
+This indicates the percentage of patients given antianxiety drugs.
+These medications are used to treat residents suffering from depression or anxiety.

 Managing Depression Among Residents